Nootm/KryptoBot/README.md

 > Because I need somewhere to run my shitty strategy.

 Trading bot to be used with TradingView and Bybit, like [WunderTrading](https://wundertrading.com/en).
+This project is still in early stages; do except bugs and random crashes.

 > Disclaimer: I am not responsible for any of your losses using this program.
-This project is still in early stages, so do test it with [Bybit Testnet](https://testnet.bybit.com/en-US/) for at least a week before using it for production.
+Do test it with [Bybit Testnet](https://testnet.bybit.com/en-US/) for at least a week before using it for production.

 ## Features
 - Fully self-hosted.
 Auditable binaries produced by GitHub Actions.